 More than seven million Americans help older persons live in the community despite limitations on daily activities.
 Many adults also care for adult sons and daughters with disabilities.
 Family members and other informal caregivers truly are the backbone of our long-term care system.
 In Ohio alone, they contribute more than 1.1 million hours of unpaid help to others, care valued in excess of $10.4 billion.
 Nationally, family caregivers save taxpayers $257 billion.

-Each year, the Ohio Department of Aging selects a handful of devoted caregivers and honor them for the work they do to make Ohio a better place, while symbolically recognizing the combined value of all informal caregivers throughout the state.
+Each year, the Ohio Department of Aging selected a handful of devoted caregivers and honor them for the work they do to make Ohio a better place, while symbolically recognizing the combined value of all informal caregivers throughout the state.

 View Past Honorees